Mushie1/subfolder-indent/README.md

 # Subfolder Indent
-A simple module that adds an indent to subfolders
+A simple module that increases the size of the indent to subfolders

 ## How to Use
 Install module, and activate.